ponte-vecchio/machinelearning/MATLAB/ML_mat_02_finding_patterns_in_data.md

 % data: m x n numeric matrix containing the data. each of the m rows is
 % considered an observation
 %
-% "distance": option input, indicates the method of calculating the distance or
+% "distance": option input, indicates method of calculating the distance or
 % dissimilarity. options: "euclidean" (default), "cityblock" and "correlation"
 >> D = pdist(data, "distance")
 ```